kedro-org/kedro/docs/source/nodes_and_pipelines/modular_pipelines.md

 ## What is a Namespace

 If you need to try different options for training your model, constantly overwriting your outputs for each new pipeline can become tedious.
 Each model's results (outputs) should be saved in new objects, which can be annoying to manage manually.
 Namespaces are a perfect solution for this.
 By setting a `namespace="namespace_name"` parameter for each new pipeline (based on an existing pipeline), you achieve automatic output and node isolation.
-This is done by adding a namespace_namenamespace_name.` prefix to each pipeline node and output dataset.
+This is done by adding a `namespace_name` prefix to each pipeline node and output dataset.
 Your pipeline creation code will look like this:

 ```python
 def create_new_pipeline(**kwargs) -> Pipeline: